Stephen Lowe (bishop of Auckland): Episcopal ministry – Hamilton

 On 22 November 2014, Lowe was appointed by Pope Francis to replace Denis Browne, the 2nd Bishop of Hamiton, whose resignation was accepted on the same date.
 His consecration as a bishop took place at the Cathedral of the Blessed Virgin Mary, Hamilton, on 13 February 2015.
 His principal consecrator was his predecessor, Denis Browne.
 The principal co-consecrators were Bishop Barry Jones of Christchurch and Bishop Charles Drennan of Palmerston North.

 In 2021, Lowe was the Vice President and Secretary of the NZ Catholic Bishops Conference, and the bishops’ representative on Te Rūnanga o te Hāhi Katorika ō Aotearoa, the Church’s national Māori advisory group.
 He was also a member of several other bodies including the National Safeguarding and Professional Standards Committee.

 Bishop of Auckland

-Lowe was appointed as the twelfth Bishop of Auckland on 17 December 2021, and installed on Saturday 19 February 2022.
+Lowe was appointed as the twelfth Bishop of Auckland on 17 December 2021, and installed on 19 February 2022.
+Lowe is the Grand Prior of the New Zealand Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.